Jacob Wilson (agriculturist): Agriculturist

 Wilson studied agricultural mechanics, especially steam cultivation.
 In 1859 he won the first agricultural diploma awarded by the Highland and Agricultural Society of Scotland.
 On 5 December 1860 he was elected an ordinary member of the Royal Agricultural Society of England.
 In the administration of the society he was elected as a member of council on 22 May 1865.

 As steward Wilson was prominent in the management of the large annual provincial shows of the society from 1869 to 1874, and from 1875 to 1892 he was hon. director in succession to Sir Benjamin Thomas Brandreth-Gibbs.
 At the conclusion of the society's fiftieth show, held in Windsor Great Park under the presidency of Queen Victoria, Wilson was knighted by the Queen after dinner at Windsor Castle on 29 June 1889.
 Until his death he remained a member of the society's council, and he resumed the honorary directorship for the last show held in London in June 1905 on the society's showyard at Park Royal.

-Wilson urged legislation for repressing the contagious diseases of animals, and was involved in the Animals Acts of 1878 and 1884.
-In April 1888 he presided over a departmental committee appointed to inquire into pleuro-pneumonia, and an Act of 1890 carried out most of its recommendations.
+Wilson urged legislation for repressing the contagious diseases of animals, and was involved in the Contagious Diseases (Animals) Act 1878 (41 & 42 Vict. c.
+74) and the Contagious Diseases (Animals) Act 1884 (47 & 48 Vict. c.
+13).
+In April 1888 he presided over a departmental committee appointed to inquire into pleuro-pneumonia, and the Contagious Diseases (Animals) (Pleuro-pneumonia) Act 1890 (53 & 54 Vict. c.
+14) carried out most of its recommendations.
 From 1892 to 1902 he was agricultural adviser to the Board of Agriculture in succession to Sir James Caird.
 His skill in administration and tact made him a powerful figure in the agricultural world.